 Keep out of the reach of children and pets.

-Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
+Store between 15 and 30 degrees C (59 and 86 degrees F).
 Protect from moisture and light.
 Get rid of any unused medication after the expiration date.

 To get rid of medications that are no longer needed or expired: